nuriel77/iri-playbook/docs/getting-started-quickly.rst

 You can skip most of the information in this tutorial should you wish to do so and go straight ahead to install the full node.

-There are just two little things you need to do first:
+If you haven't already, just make sure your server matches the :ref:`requirements`.

+A few setup steps are required before you can run the click'n'go installation command:

-Once you are logged in to your server, make sure you are root (run ``whoami``).
+When you are logged in to your server, make sure you are root (run ``whoami``).
 If that is not the case run ``sudo su -`` to become root and enter the password if you are required to do so.